Lieb-Schultz-Mattis anomalies as obstructions to gauging (non-on-site) symmetries

 \paragraph{Fusion operators:} The fusion is implemented by unitary operators $\lambda^j(g,h):\cH_{g;h}^{(j-1,j);(j,j+1)} \to \cH_{gh}^{(j,j+1)}$, which are represented by the following spacetime diagram\footnote{We always use the notation `$\mapsto$' to denote conjugation, i.e.\ $U : O \mapsto UOU^{-1}$.} \ie \lambda^j(g,h) ~=~ \raisebox{-40pt}{ } ~ : H_{g;h}^{(j-1,j);(j,j+1)} \mapsto H_{gh}^{(j,j+1)} \,. \fe The local unitaries $\lambda^j(g,h)$ are called \emph{fusion operators} and they satisfy \ie H_{gh}^{(j,j+1)} = \lambda^j(g,h) \, H_{g;h}^{(j-1,j);(j,j+1)} \left(\lambda^j(g,h)\right)^{-1} \,. \fe The movement operators of equation \eqref{movement}, are special cases of the fusion operators in the sense that $U_g^j = \lambda^j(g,1)$.
 Here, the identity element $1\in G$ corresponds to the trivial defect.

 \paragraph{Simple defects: } The fusion operators satisfying \eqref{fusion.equation} are well-defined up to phases.
 This is because we assume there is no non-trivial local unitary operator that commutes with defect Hamiltonians.
 If this had not been the case, we could have diagonalized the defect Hamiltonian with respect to such local unitaries and thereby decompose the defect into simpler ones.
 In such cases, the defect is said to be a non-simple, or reducible, defect.
 We will only consider \emph{simple} topological defects in this work.
-Since the defects are invertible, the assumption that the defects are simple is equivalent to assuming that no local operator commutes with the untwisted Hamiltonian, i.e.\ the trivial defect is simple.\footnote{This restriction is equivalent to the absence of 1-form symmetries.
-However, a 1-form symmetry can be eliminated by a local deformation, which can be chosen to be invariant under a 0-form symmetry that has no mixed anomaly with the 1-form symmetry.
-Relatedly, we only consider 0-form symmetries that are free of mixed anomalies with any 1-form symmetry.
-See e.g.\ \cite{Komargodski:2020mxz,Delmastro:2022pfo} for a discussion of anomalies between 0-form and 1-form symmetries.}
+Since the defects are invertible, the assumption that the defects are simple is equivalent to assuming that no local operator commutes with the untwisted Hamiltonian, i.e.\ the trivial defect is simple.\footnote{We only consider simple defects since the classification of anomalies is different for non-simple defects.
+In the continuum, this corresponds to the fact that non-simple defects lead to 1-form symmetries, and anomalies of 0-form symmetries depend on 1-form symmetries.
+See \cite{Delmastro:2022pfo,Cherman:2021nox} for related discussions 1-form symmetries.}

 Changing the presentation of the defects, given by \eqref{change.of.basis}, transforms the fusion operator \ie \lambda^j(g,h) \qquad \text{into} \qquad O_{gh}^{(j,j+1)} \, \lambda^j(g,h) \, {(O_{g}^{(j-1,j)}O_{h}^{(j,j+1)})}^{-1} \,. \fe It is important to work with a fixed presentation of the defect Hamiltonians.
 At the end of the day, the only physically meaningful quantities are those independent of the defect's presentation and the phase ambiguities mentioned above.